rooneg/5srd.github.io/_monsters/quipper.md

     text: The quipper can breathe only underwater.
 actions:
   - name: Bite
-    text: >
+    text: |
       *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 1 piercing damage.
 ---

-A quipper is a carnivorous fish with sharp teeth.
-Quippers can adapt to any aquatic environment,  including cold subterranean lakes.
-They frequently gather in swarms; the statistics for a swarm of quippers appear later in this appendix.
+> **Source:** 5srd adaptation of *Pathfinder Roleplaying Game Bestiary*.
+>
+> The quipper is a rare form of cold-water piranha.
+They are dark green in color and are found in freshwater lakes and stream.
+>
+> Quippers attack by swarming an opponent and biting with their razor-sharp teeth.
+Once blood is drawn, the entire pack goes into a frenzy.